cainesap/wordsegmentation/README.md

 Finally, this experiment depends on the [phonemizer](https://github.com/bootphon/phonemizer) and [wordseg](https://wordseg.readthedocs.io) tools developed by Alex Cristia, Mathieu Bernard, and colleagues.
 Please see the installation instructions on their websites.
 Note that phonemizer requires `festival` and/or `eSpeak` as back-end text-to-speech systems, plus optionally segments grapheme-to-phoneme mapping.
 We use [espeak-ng](https://github.com/espeak-ng/espeak-ng) with extended dictionaries for Cantonese, Mandarin, Russian; plus [segments](https://github.com/cldf/segments) for Japanese etc.

 Wordseg has various dependencies too, [detailed here](https://wordseg.readthedocs.io/en/latest/installation.html).
+Since it needs Python 3, it's cleaner to set up a virtual environment and install wordseg there.

 ## Data